 For many of us, Fourth of July traditions are closely tied to food and fireworks.
 We look forward to chowing down on dad’s famous smoked brisket, mom’s homemade potato salad and aunt Sally’s delectable strawberry shortcake before kicking back and watching the local fireworks show.

 But this year consider taking a healthier approach to celebrating Independence Day.
-Below Thomas Robinson, MD, a Stanford pediatrician and director of the Center for Healthy Weight at Lucile Packard Children’s Hospital, offers suggestions on how to enjoy the holiday while still being health conscious.
+Below Thomas Robinson, MD, a Stanford pediatrician and director of the Center for Healthy Weight at Lucile Packard Children’s Hospital, offers these suggestions on how to enjoy the holiday while still being health conscious:

 Healthy options to hydrate